 With monsoon over, the scuba diving season starts with waters getting calm, clear and flat.
 Under water coral reefs and marine life put up a great show offering a memorable time for the scuba diving and snorkelling enthusiasts.

-If you are a scuba enthusiast, you must choose a time between February and March for visiting Havelock Islands.
+If you are a scuba enthusiast, the best time to visit Andaman is between February and March.
 You can be assured of excellent and exhilarating views of under-sea marine life – thanks to a flat and smooth sea with no wind and near-perfect visibility.

 Once the festival of Sankranti gets over by January 15th or so, weather turns warm.
 With no rain-bearing clouds and no winds to stir up the sea, you can enjoy the clear blue skies and serene cool seas.

-Generally there are less tourists visiting Andaman Islands during June.
-July and August.
-As a matter of fact, this is one of the best time and season to enjoy the bountiful showers from the monsoon.
+Generally, there are fewer tourists visiting Andaman Islands during June, July and August.
+As a matter of fact, this is one of the best time to visit Andaman is the rainy season to enjoy the bountiful showers from the monsoon.
 The rain-drenched highlights of the Islands, its pristine coastline and the abundant green cover will surely captivate you.
 They are monsoon’s best gifts to Andaman Islands.